 Building a custom home is exciting.
-The possibilities in a new custom home are almost endless.
+The possibilities in a new custom home and creating house plans are almost endless.
 You have limitless options and the opportunity to create something very special.
 A home you will treasure forever.
 And I love to spend my days helping people make that dream come true.
 The one big thing that most people forget or don’t realize about the house plans is efficiency.

 There are certain measurements in building a house that are efficient and others that are not.
 What I mean by that at its most basic level is this: wood comes in standard measurements.
 Builders are very aware of those measurements, not all designers are.
 I probably repeat dimensions in my sleep at night.